mariadb-corporation/MaxScale/Documentation/Tutorials/Notification-Service.md

 ## Overview

-The purpose of Notification Service in MaxScale is for a customer registered for the service to receive update notices, security bulletins, fixes and workarounds that are tailored to the database server configuration.
+The purpose of Notification Service in MariaDB MaxScale is for a customer registered for the service to receive update notices, security bulletins, fixes and workarounds that are tailored to the database server configuration.

-## MaxScale Setup
+## MariaDB MaxScale Setup

-MaxScale may collect the installed plugins and send the information's nightly, between 2:00 AM and 4:59 AM.
+MariaDB MaxScale may collect the installed plugins and send the information's nightly, between 2:00 AM and 4:59 AM.

 It tries to send data and if there is any failure (timeout, server is down, etc), the next retry is in 1800 seconds (30 minutes)

-This feature is not enabled by default: MaxScale must be configured in [feedback] section:
+This feature is not enabled by default: MariaDB MaxScale must be configured in [feedback] section:

 ```
 [feedback]